ninja-yamabushi/recettes/pork - smoked/Smoked St-Louis Ribs.md

 ---
 ### Preparation
 - use paper towel to dry the meat
-- Leave the membrane ?
+- Ideally remove the membrane
-- Apply binder (mustard, oil, ?)
+- Apply binder (mustard or vegetable oil)
 - Apply rub

+### BBQ Setup
 - Setup thermometers
-- Setup water pan ?
+- Setup water pan
-- Setup sauce pan for smoking (mix often?)

 - Smoke at 250°-300°
 	- Major : Cherry  (75%)
 	- Minor : Hickory (25%)

+### Cooking
 - About 3 hours
-	- Basting ? only if looks dry and make smoke stick
-		- Water ?
-Mix ?
-(Apple cider vinegar, honey + mix) (apple juice/cider mixture)
+- Spritz (Only if looks dry and make smoke sticky + mix) (apple juice/cider mixture)

-- Check for readyness
+### Readyness
 - Is flexing
 - Bones are exposed
 - Can twist bones

 - Take out at 185°
 	- Apply sauce+melting butter?
 		- Rib1 (sweet)  : put brown sugar on foil, put honey on brown sugar, meat side down, add rub on bones